 Join a team with your friends and keep track of how the team is doing.
 Compete with other teams to see who has the best teeth!

 Take your pet on adventures by unlocking quests.
 Each quest comes with a story point and a challenge.
 The story unfolds as you complete the challenges.

 This project was my grounding education in the design process.

 I had not formally learned the design methodology at the time I worked on this project.
 I missed many opportunities to record process because I wasn't aware of how important it was to do so.
 However, Stanford University was a wonderful place to learn design organically.
 I was able to attend design workshops and development classes to further my understanding of the product design process in real time.

 I did not go into this project anticipating to become a designer, but I am glad I did.

-I had just graduated college and I was looking for an interesting opportunity to apply my storytelling and visual skills.
-This project started off as an illustration job and quickly grew to be an entire product design experience.
-I learned so much about working with stakeholders and developers.
-I am very proud of having designed and shipped a whole product two years out of school
+I had just graduated college and I was looking for an interesting opportunity to apply my storytelling and visual skills when I got on this project, which started off as an illustration job and quickly grew to be an entire product design experience.
+I learned so much about working with stakeholders, other designers and developers.
+I am very proud of having designed and shipped a whole product two years out of school.